Kasambx/Simple-ETL-project-/CONTRIBUTING.md

 # Contributing to Simple ETL Project

-We welcome contributions to the Python Auto Scraper project!
+We welcome contributions to a Simple ETL project!

 ## Reporting Bugs